Extreme gaps between eigenvalues of random matrices: Large gaps

 To compare empty sets probabilities, we therefore need to compare Fredholm determinants.
-A classical inequality (see e.g. \cite{GGK} Chap IV, (5.14)) is
+A classical inequality (see, e.g.,~\cite{GGK}, Chapter IV, (5.14)) is

 where $|T|_1$ is the trace norm of a nuclear operator $T$.
-However, for positive (like $A$ or $B$) operators $T(f)(x)=\int K(x,y)f(y)\dd y$ the trace norm is $\int|K(x,x)|\dd x$, but for non-positive operators, like $A-B$, the trace norm is difficult to evaluate, even for a compactly supported continuous kernel $K$.
-However, in such a case, the Hilbert-Schmidt norm is computable:
+However, for positive (like $A$ or $B$) operators $T(f)(x)=\int K(x,y)f(y)\,\dd y$ the trace norm is $\int |K(x,x)|\,\dd x$, but for nonpositive operators, like $A-B$, the trace norm is difficult to evaluate, even for a compactly supported continuous kernel $K$.
+However, in such a case, the Hilbert--Schmidt norm is computable.